alexdragnea/spring-cloud-microservices/README.md

 ### Integration Testing

-Integration testing is done with WebMockMvc for testing the controllers.
+Integration testing is done with the help of <strong>WebMvcTest</strong> for testing the controllers.